Spanish Learning Objectives

 The Spanish major at the University of Mount Union focuses on several different aspects of Hispanic culture.
 Spanish majors will gain speaking, reading, listening, and writing skills of the Spanish language.
 The living patterns, social structure, and value systems of the Spanish culture will be discussed along with Spanish literatures.
 Students will be able to understand the cultures and civilizations of Spanish speaking people along with an understanding of the careers and professions available to Spanish majors.
 Lastly, Spanish majors will spend a period of time living and learning in Spain, Costa Rica, Chile, or Mexico, experiencing the culture first-hand.

-Learning Objectives for Foreign Language Students
+Learning Objectives for World Language Students

 - Students will achieve the level of proficiency necessary to enable them to function in an environment where Spanish is used exclusively.
 Students will demonstrate speaking, listening, reading, and writing in the Language at the ACTFL Advanced-Low Level